AirCoder89/Experiment-SlotMachineV2/README.md

 ### Walkthrough on sourceCode :

 **- Settings Profile:**
-The prototype based on settings profiles with a **scriptable object** hold all the settings of the game. the benefits from that it's allow us to change settings, graphics and behaviors in one shot even in the play mode.
+The prototype based on settings profiles which a **scriptable object** hold all the settings of the game. the benefits from that it's allow us to change settings, graphics and behaviors in one shot even in the play mode.

 to create a new settings just **Right Click in project -> Create -> Settings**